OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/faqs/general/hsql-other-database.md

 ## Description

-{{SITENAME}} is installed on HSQL database.
+<code class="expression">space.vars.SITENAME</code> is installed on HSQL database.
 Now is there any way to migrate HSQL database to other supported database like MySQL, MSSQL, PostgreSQL or Oracle?

 ## Solution